-- The first priority is to place an RN between an LN u and another LN v, between an LN u and an HN v, or between an HN u and another HN v.
-That is to mitigate the low link quality between any two nodes u and v by placing RNs at relative locations if the obtained link quality is lower than the acceptable reliable link quality.
-That is, $Q{u,v} \leq Q'{u,v}$, see line 6 in Algorithm 4. - The second priority is to place an RN (as an intermediate node) between any two nodes u and v at a relative location if distance between the two nodes is longer than expected.
+- -The first priority is to place an RN between an LN u and another LN v, between an LN u and an HN v, or between an HN u and another HN v, that is, to mitigate the low link quality between any two nodes u and v by placing RNs at relative locations if the obtained link quality is lower than the acceptable reliable link quality.
+In other words, $Q{u,v} \leq Q'{u,v}$, see line 6 in Algorithm 4. - -The second priority is to place an RN (as an intermediate node) between any two nodes u and v at a relative location if the distance between the two nodes is longer than expected.
 The target is to mitigate the communication load by minimizing the maximum distance d.
-That is, $d{u,v} \ge R_c/2$, see line 11 in Algorithm 4.
+That is, $d{u,v} \geq R_c/2$, see line 11 in Algorithm 4.
 In fact, there may not be found many such two node locations.
 In some instances in the first priority, a low link quality between any two nodes (where $d{u,v}$ between them is longer than expected) can also be improved.
-Thus, when the high link quality between the nodes is ensured, the long distance between them is also minimized by the first priority. - The third priority is to place a RN at a junction LNs' location.
-In multi-hop communication, such a node may fail, due to being a data forwarder for its descendant nodes (lines 15-18 in Algorithm 4). - The fourth priority is to place RNs at the boundary LNs' locations, which may be connected to at least two HNs, thus, having higher transmission cost (see line 19-20 in Algorithm 4).
+Thus, when the high link quality between the nodes is ensured, the long distance between them is also minimized by the first priority. - -The third priority is to place an RN at a junction LNs' location.
+In multihop communication, such a node may fail due to being a data forwarder for its descendant nodes (lines 15 through 18 in Algorithm 4).